scribu/wp-query-multiple-taxonomies/readme.txt

 3. Dropdowns mode
 4. Widget configuration

+= How can I order the taxonomies in the widget? =

+Just drag them around.

 = How do I define a custom taxonomy? =

 Try the [Simple Taxonomies](http://wordpress.org/extend/plugins/simple-taxonomies) plugin.